 "I have written in previous letters about the enormous effort and resources we dedicate to protect ourselves and our clients—we spend nearly $600 million a year on these efforts and have more than 3,000 employees deployed to this mission in some way.
 Indirectly, we also spend a lot of time and effort trying to protect our company in different ways as part of the ordinary course of running the business."

-Cybersecurity: biggest threat to U.S. financial system?
+Cybersecurity: the biggest threat to the U.S. financial system?

-CEO Jamie Dimon also wrote that cybersecurity may very well be the biggest threat to the U.S. financial system.
+And CEO Jamie Dimon also wrote that cybersecurity may very well be the biggest threat to the U.S. financial system.

 Because, he says, cyber risk extends well beyond JPMorgan Chase's security spend.